Friday, February 23, 2024

 Jacob nodded vigorously, stalling so he could speak again.
 His mother hated it when her kids chewed with their mouths full.

-“Yeah it was pretty there for the longest time.
-The corporations snapped up all of the competition and then set up their own 24-hour cable news networks.
+“Yeah it was pretty bad there for the longest time.
+Kind of a feeding frenzy there for awhile as corporations snapped up all of the competing voices and then set up their own 24-hour cable news networks.
 Between that and social media, it pretty much kicked off the whole ‘customized reality’ era.”

 Haw, good name for it,” Samantha barked, pouring a fresh goblet of wine for herself.
 Jacob was suitably impressed; his sister was probably two glasses ahead of him by now.